jmenblaz/raor_sat_monitoring_sml/README.md

 ### Acknowledgements

-The study was supported by Generalitat Valenciana through the *Pla GenT* program (CIDEGENT/2021/058).
-MS acknowledges support from the TECMAR project [Organismo Autónomo Parques Nacionales (3002/2023)].
+The study was supported by Generalitat Valenciana through the *Pla GenT* program (CIDEGENT/2021/058) and the TECMAR project [Organismo Autónomo Parques Nacionales (3002/2023)]